goonode/mogo/README.md

 #### Hooks

-You can add special methods to your document type that will automatically get called by bongo during certain actions.
+You can add special methods to your document type that will automatically get called by mogo during certain actions.
 Currently available hooks are:

 * `func (s *DocumentStruct) Validate() []error` (returns a slice of errors - if it is empty then it is assumed that validation succeeded)
 * `func (s *DocumentStruct) BeforeSave() error`